mozilla-mobile/fenix/README.md

 <a href="https://play.google.com/store/apps/details?id=org.mozilla.firefox" target="_blank"><img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png" alt="Get it on Google Play" height="90"/></a>

-** Note: The team is currently experiencing heavy triage and review load, so when triaging issues, we will mainly be looking to identify [S1 (high severity)](https://github.com/mozilla-mobile/fenix/labels/S1) issues.
-See our triage process [here](https://github.com/mozilla-mobile/fenix/wiki/Triage-Process).
-Please be patient if you don't hear back from us immediately on your issue! **

 ## Getting Involved

 Please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and the [Bugzilla Etiquette guidelines](https://bugzilla.mozilla.org/page.cgi?id=etiquette.html) before filing an issue.
 This is our professional working environment as much as it is our bug tracker, and we want to keep our workspace clean and healthy.